appt-org/appt-website/src/data/code-samples/en/element-position/net-maui.md

 # Element position - .NET MAUI

-By default, if you use [`NavigationPage`](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/pages/navigationpage) and/or [`TabbedPage`](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/pages/tabbedpage), it will place the navigation items at the proper location, maintaining consistency across the app.
+In MAUI, the navigation items will be placed at the proper location when using [`NavigationPage`](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/pages/navigationpage) and/or [`TabbedPage`](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/pages/tabbedpage).
+By using these components, you achieve consistency across the app.

-You can set up the TabBar placement by following [this configuration](https://learn.microsoft.com/en-us/dotnet/maui/android/platform-specifics/tabbedpage-toolbar-placement).
+You can set up the TabBar placement by following the [TabbedPage toolbar placement guide](https://learn.microsoft.com/en-us/dotnet/maui/android/platform-specifics/tabbedpage-toolbar-placement).

 ```csharp
 // No code required